beardedtim/Koios/README.md

 It is opinionated in all the right ways and flexible to allow you to have the API you need to solve your problems.

+It helps you build [OpenAPI](https://swagger.io/specification/) Compliant APIs that are validated both on the incoming body but the outgoing ones as well.

 ## Quick Start

 ```shell